TimJJTing/Task-Lineage-Diagram/README.md

   tlg [flags]

 Flags:
-  -k, --config          Path for yaml config file. (default "config.yaml") -c, --color           Color mode.
+  -k, --config          Path for the yaml configuration file. (default "config.yaml") -c, --color           Color mode.
 If turned on, the output is colored.
   -f, --format string   Output file format, one of [svg, dot, png, jpg]. (default "svg") -g, --group           Group Layer.
 If turned on, nodes under the same layer are grouped together, which means they are placed next to each other if possible. (recommended)